-Instances shall be represented with a box that exhibits one or two horizontal compartments, (see Figure 13).
+Instances shall be represented with a box that exhibits the two horizontal compartments.
 The top compartment shall contain the instance label as defined for the InstanceLabel ABNF rule.
 The bottom compartment may contain applicable properties that are needed to be illustrative, including properties that are defined in the schema definition of adapted classes but are not referenced by the subject profile or a referenced profile.

-For each applicable property, the property name and its value shall be listed using the format (in ABNF):
+3502 For each applicable property, the property name and its value shall be listed using the format (in ABNF):